 Later in life Bob experienced some challenges, but he persevered.
 He was deeply saddened with Ann’s unexpected death in 2010, but he was thankful to be able to remain living on his own.
 Bob became more involved with his siblings and their families, making himself available to help when they needed it.
 Bob especially liked attending family functions and weddings.
 In time, Bob started having some health issues.
 He was in and out the hospital and rehab for a time, but when he needed more regular care he moved into Sanctuary at McAuley Place.
 He settled in there as best as he could, maintaining his sense of humor and becoming friendly with the staff.

 All who knew Robert Zettell would agree that he was an extraordinary man to know and love.
 He was kind and generous with just the right amount of fun-loving humor mixed in.
 Bob was a loving and devoted family man who cherished nothing more than being surrounded by his loved ones.
 He will never be forgotten.

 Robert Louis Zettell passed away Thursday, November 16, 2017.
 Bob’s family includes his son, Mark (Mary Tyler) Zettell of North Muskegon; daughter, Rebecca (Roger) Ten Elshof of Danville CA; grandchildren, Sam, Nick, Erin, Ben, Anna & Abigail; brother, Jim (Linda) Zettell of Troy; sisters, Margaret (Mike) Atkinson of Shelby Township; Cathy (Cal) Lausch of Saginaw.
 Bob was preceded in death by his wife, Ann in 2010; parents; sisters, Elaine and Gerry; and his brother, Bud.
-A Memorial Service will be held on Thursday, January 4, 2018, at the Clock Chapel - Muskegon.
+A Memorial Service will be held at a later date, at the Clock Chapel - Muskegon.